jfrog/docker2artifactory/README.md

 docker login -u AWS -p password https://aws_account_id.dkr.ecr.us-east-1.amazonaws.com
 ```

-The token you need to supply to this tool is the *password* from above, the URL will be the URL provided above (in this example the token would be password and the URL  https://aws_account_id.dkr.ecr.us-east-1.amazonaws.com).
+The token you need to supply to this tool is the *password* from above, the source will be the URL provided above (in this example the token would be password and the source https://aws_account_id.dkr.ecr.us-east-1.amazonaws.com).

 #### Input